When it came to methods of incarceration, the Reverend Flip Galore, former number two on the galaxy’s most wanted list, had seen it all.

 “After you steam all those wives?
 I dunno if that’s such a top idea, Flip.”

 “What do you mean?
-All of our best leaders have done time at some stage of their illustrious careers.
+All of our best leaders have done time at some stage in their illustrious careers.
 In fact, if you don’t have ‘reformed criminal and never looked back’ somewhere on your CV then you may as well take the next frigate to that planet whose name I forget, but where all the losers live.”

 “Where?
 Never mind.
 Anyway my plan can’t fail.
 I’ve got my best contacts on the job.
 Trusted men.
 Men with experience.”